daovincent/Advanced-Algorithm-Cookbook/ALGO/shortestPaths.md

 - when d[s] takes a value, it is the weight from s0 to s

 In order to get the shortest path :
+- Initialise an array of predecesors (all null at first)
+- In the "If" before the Enqueue, predecessor of [t] is s

 # Dijkstra